Champions in Action

 Support for nonprofits creating lasting change in our local communities.

 Citizens' Champions in Action program is designed to support nonprofit organizations that address social challenges facing our communities.
-Since 2002, the program has awarded over $12.3 million in unrestricted funds to more than 400 Champions.
+Since 2002, the program has awarded over $12.3 million to more than 400 Champions.
 In partnership with media outlets, we also provide support through promotion, publicity and volunteerism to help our Champions in Action better serve our communities.

 Champions receive:

-$50,000 in Unrestricted Funding
+$50,000 in Funding

 Local Media Coverage